-During the financial year the principal continuing activities of the consolidated entity consisted of exploration, development and production activities at the consolidated entity's mining tenements situated in Queensland and New South Wales, Australia.
+During the financial year the principal continuing activities of the consolidated entity consisted of exploration and development activities at the consolidated entity's mining tenements situated in Queensland and New South Wales, Australia.
 The consolidated entity completed the acquisition of the Dartbrook Coal Mine in May 2017.